G

 Dogs Similar To German Longhaired Pointers

-• English Setter: English setters and German longhaired pointers are similar in that they are both hunting dogs and they have similar temperaments.
+• English Setter: English setters and German longhaired pointers are similar in that they are both hunting dogs, and they have similar temperaments.
 They are both loyal and affectionate companions.
-Male English setters weigh between 65-80 pounds.
+Male English setters weigh between 65 and 80 pounds.
 One difference between these two is their hunting maneuver.
-While English setters set their bodies low on the ground to indicate game to the hunter, German longhaired pointers use their whole bodies to point the game out.
+While English setters set their bodies low on the ground to indicate game to the hunter, German longhaired pointers use their whole bodies to point out the game.

 • German Shorthaired Pointer: German Longhaired Pointers and German Shorthaired Pointers are cousin breeds.
 They are both hunting dogs and excellent swimmers.
 They differ by coat length, as their names suggest.